sighmon/open-archive.org-Website-2019/_posts/2021-10-08-OpenArchive-TLJob.md

 </ul>
 </p>
 <p><b>Working With Us:</b>
 <br>OpenArchive aims to empower people to have more agency over the long-term preservation, privacy, management, and access to their mobile media.
-We are working on challenging, but compelling, problems at the crux of privacy, usability, and long-term preservation of mobile media.
+We are working on challenging, but compelling problems at the crux of privacy, usability, and long-term preservation of mobile media.
 If you are passionate about helping people create secure, robust, personal archives to preserve mobile media, especially media made by historically marginalized communities, or are just interested in making secure archiving tools more usable, we’d love to hear from you.
 </p>

 <p><b>If you’d like to be a part of our team, please submit the following:</b>
  <ul>
    <li> Your resume;</li>
-<li> A cover letter that explains your interest in the position and why you believe you are well-suited for the role;/<li>
+<li> A cover letter that explains your interest in the position and why you believe you are well-suited for the role;</li>
 <li> Two references and their contact information (email or phone);</li>
 <li> A link to an example of your relevant work that best represents the competencies outlined here.
 For instance, you could share a link to a project you owned or managed in the past.
 Please include a brief description of the work, the problem it solved, challenges and lessons learned, and how it relates to this position;</li>
    <li> Challenges and lessons learned, and how it relates to this position; </li>